random-corporation/random-corporation/random-youtube-app.md

 To provide you with the best experience, our app integrates with the YouTube API and is an essential component of the app.
 When you connect your YouTube account to our app, we may access, collect, and store certain information from your YouTube account, including:

-Information you authorize us to access:
+#### Information you authorize us to access

-Basic account information: Your YouTube username and profile picture.
+- Basic account information: Your YouTube username and profile picture
-Public videos and playlists: Titles, descriptions, thumbnails, and viewing statistics of your public videos and playlists.
+- Public videos and playlists: Titles, descriptions, and thumbnails
-Subscriptions: Channels you are subscribed to.
+- Subscriptions: Channels you are subscribed to

-Watch history: Videos you have watched.
-Information we collect automatically:
+#### Information we collect automatically

-API calls: Information about the specific API calls made, such as the request type, date and time, and response code.
+- API calls: Information about the specific API calls made, such as the request type, date and time, and response code.
-Device information: Your device type, operating system, and IP address.
+- Device information: Your device type, operating system, and IP address.
-App usage data: Information about how you use our app, such as the features you access and the frequency of your use.
+- App usage data: Information about how you use our app, such as the features you access and the frequency of your use.

-We use this information to:
+#### We use this information to

-Personalize your experience within our app.
+- Personalize your experience within our app.
-Recommend videos and playlists that may be of interest to you.
+- Recommend videos and playlists that may be of interest to you.
-Analyze your usage patterns to improve our app's features and functionality.
+- Analyze your usage patterns to improve our app's features and functionality.
-Comply with applicable laws and regulations.
+- Comply with applicable laws and regulations.

 We will never collect or store your YouTube login credentials.

 ### Your Choices